microsoft/playwright/docs/src/api/class-browsercontext.md

 cases).
 :::

-## event: BrowserContext.pageError
+## event: BrowserContext.webError
 * since: v1.38
-- argument: <[PageError]>
+- argument: <[WebError]>

-Emitted when unhandled exceptions occur on any pages created through this context.
-To only listen for `pageError` events from a particular page, use [`event: Page.pageError`].
+Emitted when exception is unhandled in any of the pages in this context.
+To listen for errors from a particular page, use [`event: Page.pageError`] instead.

 ## event: BrowserContext.request
 * since: v1.12